Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 12. BULK ZERO WASTE DISH SOAP

-It’s pretty easy to find bulk dish powder and bulk bar soap (generally pure castile bars).
-Some bulk stores even carry bulk dishwasher tabs, though experimentation has taught us they’re not the best at removing stuck-on food.
+It’s easy enough to find bulk dish powder and bulk bar soap (generally pure castile bars).
+Some online bulk stores even carry bulk dishwasher tabs, though experimentation has taught us they’re not the best at removing stuck-on food.

 The trickiest one is actually bulk liquid dish soap.